 If you want to delve into it all, you’ll want to know where you can make the most of the season.
 These towns offer some of the best when it comes to fall activities, brilliant foliage, or even both.

-The Arkansas Ozarks offers some of the most brilliant fall foliage in the Midwest and the beautiful mountain town of Eureka Springs is one of the top spots, with fabulous views from Lover’s Leap and Inspiration Point.
-It’s one of the most charming towns in the United States, and you’ll find many farms, pumpkin patches, and apple orchards within easy reach like McGarrah Farms in Garfield where you can pick pumpkins and berries.
-Or head to Farmland Adventures which has a 9-acre Giant Corn Maze, a pumpkin patch, wagon rides, pony rides, farm animals, pig races, and more.
+The Arkansas Ozarks offer some of the most brilliant fall foliage in the Midwest, and the beautiful mountain town of Eureka Springs is one of the top spots, with fabulous views from Lover’s Leap and Inspiration Point.
+It’s one of the most charming towns in the United States, and you’ll find many farms, pumpkin patches, and apple orchards within easy reach, like McGarrah Farms in Garfield, where you can pick pumpkins and berries.
+Or head to Farmland Adventures, which has a 9-acre Giant Corn Maze, a pumpkin patch, wagon rides, pony rides, farm animals, pig races, and more.

 Estes Park offers it all as the eastern gateway to the Colorado Rockies, which will be splashed with brilliant golds and oranges in the fall.
 This is one of the best times to watch wildlife with the bugles of the elk heard throughout the valley.
 It’s also celebrated at the annual Elk Festival in early October with bugling contests, performances, live music, food trucks, and vendors.
 The Pumpkins and Pilsners Festival follows, featuring pumpkins for picking, games, craft beer, live music, free face painting and free donkey rides for the kids, and more.

-Kent is one of the best spots in New England for leaf-peeping, surrounded by winding roads that are lined with trees bursting with gold, red, and the occasional deep scarlet hue.
-At Macedonia Brook State Park you can hike the Cobble Mountain Trail for dazzling views of all the colors, while Kent Falls State Park is home to 200-foot-high waterfalls.
-And, the CAMA Fall Festival is held for three days on Friday, Saturday, and Sunday after the fall equinox, with free rides on a restored 1925 Baldwin narrow gauge locomotive.
+Kent is one of the best spots in New England for leaf-peeping, surrounded by winding roads lined with trees bursting with gold, red, and the occasional deep scarlet hue.
+At Macedonia Brook State Park, you can hike the Cobble Mountain Trail for dazzling views of all the colors, while Kent Falls State Park is home to 200-foot-high waterfalls.
+And the CAMA Fall Festival is held for three days on Friday, Saturday, and Sunday after the fall equinox, with free rides on a restored 1925 Baldwin narrow gauge locomotive.